tango-controls/tango-doc/source/tutorials-and-howtos/how-tos/how-to-try-tango.rst

 .. note::

-    Remember that Tango needs the header files (.h) in the compilation process so is need to install developers version of these libraries.
+    Remember that Tango needs the header files (.h) in the compilation process so is a need to install developers version of these libraries.

-Also, a lot of elements of the Tango ecosystem and the Control System itself requires the **MariaDB** or **MySQL** database.
+Also, many elements of the Tango ecosystem and the Control System itself requires the **MariaDB** or **MySQL** database.
 You can easily install it using yum or apt-get:

 .. code-block:: console